Medical nutrition therapy (MNT) is an evidence-based, individualized nutrition process meant to help treat certain medical conditions.

 Heart disease refers to several conditions that affect heart function, such as irregular heartbeat, high blood pressure, and plaque buildup in your arteries.
 Left untreated, it can lead to heart attack, stroke, aneurysm, heart failure, and even death (

-A dietician may recommend that you adhere to a diet low in saturated fat, cholesterol, sodium, and inflammatory foods (
+A dietitian may recommend that you adhere to a diet low in saturated fat, cholesterol, sodium, and inflammatory foods (

 As obesity is a risk factor for heart disease, an RDN may also encourage lifestyle changes to achieve and maintain a healthy weight, including increasing physical activity and getting adequate sleep (